QuantumMechanics/XEMpay/README.md

 <b>As the wallet is exposed you shouldn't store any funds on it !</b>

-To insure maximum security, you can deploy as many XEMsign as you need cosignatures but preferably on different computers in different locations.
-And do not use those computers for surfing the net.

 # Work in progress
 - Fill SENDaccess.json with random datas and auto delete.